puppetlabs/bolt/documentation/experimental_features.md

 )
 ```

+> **Note:** When passing a data hash to `Target.set_resources`, the `target` parameter
+  is **optional**.
+If the `target` parameter is not specified, the function automatically
+  sets the target to the target the function is called on.

+> **Note:** If the `target` parameter is any target other than the one you are setting the
+  resource on, Bolt will raise an error.

-When setting resources using existing `ResourceInstance`s, you can pass either a single
+When setting resources using existing `ResourceInstance` objects, you can pass either a single
-`ResourceInstance` or an array of `ResourceInstance`s.
+`ResourceInstance` or an array of `ResourceInstance` objects.

-> **Note:** If the target for a `ResourceInstance` does not match the target it is being set
-  on, Bolt will raise an error.

 ```ruby
 $resource = ResourceInstance.new(...)